 - ‘Relation’ - relation type (see below the list of relation types);

-- ‘PMID’ - PMID of the paper, where the relation is found;
+- ‘PMID’ - PMID of the paper, where the relation was found;

-- ‘Prob’ - model credibility of extracted relation.
+- ‘Prob’ - model credibility of the extracted relation.

-We consider the next classes of relation types:
+We analyze the following classes of relation types:

-This types are a subset of types mentioned in CTD database.
+These types represent a subset of types mentioned in the CTD database.